GREAT Advisory Group

 Seth Hunt

-Seth Hunt is a doctoral student in Department of Plant Biology at Michigan State University.
+Seth Hunt is an instructor at the Biological Sciences Program and a doctoral candidate in the Department of Plant Biology at Michigan State University.
 He previously earned his M.S. in Water Science at Murray State University and worked as a preceptor with the Interdisciplinary Science Learning Laboratories at the University of Delaware.
 His research combines traditional aquatic ecological field work with discipline-based education research.
 Seth is studying the factors that influence the movement of dissolved nutrients in rivers while also working to understand how students employ systems thinking skills when reasoning with nutrient cycling models.
 He has served as a graduate teaching assistant for both majors and non-majors introductory biology courses as well as upper-level courses for biology majors.

 Contact: huntseth@msu.edu